TL;DR

 3. Evaluate sovereign-native alternatives

 Not all GRC platforms are structurally equal.
-Sovereign GRC Infrastructure — platforms designed from the outset to support air-gapped, EU-hosted, OT, legacy, and hybrid deployments, exists now.
+Sovereign GRC Infrastructure — platforms designed from the outset to support air-gapped, EU-hosted, legacy, and hybrid deployments, exists now.
 These platforms can connect to environments that standard cloud GRC tools cannot reach, and they can be deployed on your terms, not the vendor's.

-The phrase "Deploy on your terms.
-Not ours." is not a marketing position.
+The phrase "deploy on your terms, not ours" is not a marketing position.
 For French enterprises under NIS2 and DORA, it is an operational and legal requirement taking shape in regulation.

-How 6clicks helps French enterprises navigate CSA2 and sovereign GRC
+How 6clicks helps French enterprises navigate CSA2 and sovereign

 6clicks is built as Sovereign GRC Infrastructure across three layers:

-• Sovereign Infrastructure: 6clicks supports EU-hosted, air-gapped, and hybrid deployments.
+- Sovereign Infrastructure: 6clicks supports EU-hosted, air-gapped, and hybrid deployments.
 Your data stays where your regulations require it to stay.
 The platform can be deployed in environments that US SaaS-only competitors cannot reach.

-• Agentic Connectivity: AI-assisted compliance automation that operates within sovereign deployment options, not as a dependency on external cloud inference.
-This is not generic artificial intelligence (AI) as a service — it is agentic automation designed for organisations that cannot send sensitive compliance data to a public cloud.
+- Agentic Connectivity: AI-assisted compliance automation that operates within sovereign deployment options, not as a dependency on external cloud inference.
+This is not generic artificial intelligence (AI) as a service; it is agentic automation designed for organisations that cannot send sensitive compliance data to a public cloud.

 Frequently asked questions

 NIS2 does not currently mandate a specific cloud certification tier.
 However, its supply chain security obligations require French entities in essential and important sectors to assess and manage the risk posed by their ICT providers — including GRC platforms.
 If CSA2 adopts a sovereignty tier and it is referenced in NIS2 implementing acts or French national transposition measures, sovereign certification could become a de facto supply chain requirement.
-The direction of travel is clear even before that step.

 If your GRC platform is provided by a company headquartered outside the EU, or if its infrastructure runs on US-parented hyperscaler cloud services, it is likely to fall short of the proposed EUCS sovereignty tier.
 The key questions are: Where is the provider legally domiciled?
 Is it subject to non-EU extraterritorial data access law?
 Where is your GRC data stored and processed?
 Can you audit the provider independently?